Expert commercial roofing services with a quick, reliable inspection. Call Us Today! +1 806-404-1250

 4. Asphalt-Based Roof Coatings

-Asphalt-based coatings are the “old reliable” option for refreshing older commercial roofs.
-While they are not as reflective as silicone, they are excellent at sealing and rejuvenating existing built-up roofing systems or tar-and-gravel roofs.
-The coating soaks into the old layers to stop leaks and extend the roof’s life.
-This is a practical, cost-effective solution for property owners who need to waterproof an aging roof without paying for a full replacement.
+While they aren’t as reflective as silicone, they’re excellent at sealing and rejuvenating existing built-up roofing systems or tar-and-gravel roofs and stopping leaks.
+It’s a practical, cost-effective way to waterproof an aging roof without paying for a full replacement.

 5. Hybrid Roof Coatings